Stage 2 Lung Cancer

 What Is Stage 2 Lung Cancer?

-A person may have stage 2 lung cancer if doctors see that a lung tumor has started to spread within the lung.
+A person may have stage 2 lung cancer if doctors see that a tumor has started to spread within the lung.

+Lung cancer stage 2 treatments can be expensive, but we may be able to help you secure the money needed to afford them.
 Get our Free Lung Cancer Guide to learn about treatments and compensation options.

 Get Our Free Lung Cancer Guide